Current Studies

 We are looking for children age 6-12 history of being a preemie with lung disease to understand the role of the environment in chronic lung disease

-We are seeking children over 2 years of age and adults with moderate to severe eczema to join our study to understand risk factors for bad eczema.
+We are seeking children over 6 years of age and adults with active eczema to join our study to understand risk factors for bad eczema.
 We are also looking for healthy controls